dtuma/processdash/processdash/README-build.txt

    * Although you can edit and refactor the code with Eclipse, you'll need to use the ant script to package the process dashboard into the final, distributable "jar" file.

+   * Due to differences in the way ant and Eclipse build the project, ant will be compiling files into a subdirectory called "bin" and Eclipse will be compiling into a subdirectory called "bin2".
+     This is normal.
+Don't try to switch it back, or Eclipse will spend a lot of time thrashing each time files in its output directory are changed by ant.

+   * The process dashboard is designed to run from within its packaged jarfile.
+If you run directly from compiled .class files (the default behavior when choosing "Run As > Java Application" from within Eclipse), you may encounter unusual errors or behaviors.
+     For running or debugging from within Eclipse, create a launcher with these properties:

+     - The main class is net.sourceforge.processdash.ProcessDashboard

+     - The classpath is your JRE, followed by the "pspdash.jar" file in the "dist" subdirectory of the project.
+DON'T include the project itself as part of the classpath.

+     - The sourcepath SHOULD contain the project itself as an entry.

+     - The working directory should a directory on your hard drive somewhere, where dashboard data files can be stored.
+You probably do NOT want to accept the Eclipse default - if you do, your project directory will be littered with dashboard data files each time you run or debug.
+You might also want to avoid performing debug sessions on your real pspdata directory.
+The best approach is therefore to create an empty scratch directory on your hard drive somewhere and use it as the working directory for Eclipse run/debug sessions.